 Do you struggle with shopping — or even the idea of shopping?
-Would you love to know how to shop in a way that is healthy and sustainable?
+You are not alone.

 It might surprise you to learn that, even as a Personal Style Coach, I completely understand that struggle.
 Shopping can feel indulgent, frustrating, demeaning, unproductive and like self-flagellation.
 But, it doesn’t have to feel that way.

 Collaboratively, we can approach shopping as a healthy self-care practice.

 It is absolutely possible to flip the narrative on shopping to one that honors and sustains you as you propel your purpose forward.

 Start At The Very Beginning

 As Maria sang in The Sound of Music, let’s start at the very beginning (it’s a very good place to start)!